The Architecture of Nepal: Stunning Marvels Styles

 Architecture:

-Rising to a height of approximately 118 feet, this Stupa stands as one of Nepal’s seven UNESCO World Heritage Sites.
+Rising to a height of approximately 118 feet.
+This Stupa stands as one of Nepal’s seven UNESCO World Heritage Sites.
 It features a grand white hemispherical dome crowned with a golden pinnacle.
 Remarkably, eyes are painted on all sides of the dome, symbolizing a watchful presence.
 Every element of this architectural marvel holds deep significance.

 Architectural Symbols: